randirose/svg-logo-maker-randi/README.md

 ## Description

 This project provides a simple and efficient CLI app to create an SVG logo by answering a few simple prompts.
-Using the Inquirer library, the user is prompted to define 4 aspects of their logo: text (up to 3 characters in length), text color, shape, and shape color.
+Using the `inquirer` library, the user is prompted to define 4 aspects of their logo: text (up to 3 characters in length), text color, shape, and shape color.
 A `logo.svg` file is then written with the corresponding user choices.

-Building this app helped to expand my knowledge on class constructors and inheritance, and further helped expand my knowledge on the file system library and writing new files.
+Building this app helped to expand my knowledge on class constructors and inheritance, and further helped expand my knowledge on the file system (`fs`) library and writing new files, as well as using inquirer.
 In addition, this was our first project implementing testing (see Tests section below).

 This project is easily expandable, as well.
 Though we've started with a very simple logo, it would be easy to add additional shapes and their constructor classes.
-You could also make the text (including size and color) more customizeable in future itterations of this app.
+You could also make the text (including size and color) more customizeable in future iterations of this app.

 ## Table of Contents